How Michael Jackson rebranded himself for his first solo album

 ‘Off the Wall’ helped transform him from teenybopper to ‘The King of Pop’

 It was 1979 and Michael Jackson was at a crossroads.
 The dynamic lead singer for The Jacksons was only 21 years old, yet he was already a Motown-seasoned star with 10 years of professional recording/performing experience under his belt.
 But Jackson wanted more than just stardom.
 He thirsted for superstardom, and on his own terms at that.
-Toward his goal of shedding his teenybopper image, Jackson teamed with legendary producer Quincy Jones to record a make-or-break solo album entitled Off the Wall.
+Toward his goal of shedding his teenybopper image, Jackson teamed with legendary producer Quincy Jones to record a make-or-break solo album, his first as an adult, titled Off the Wall.
 The LP would feature three original compositions that Jackson hoped would earn him entry into the pantheon of trailblazing R&B singer/songwriters, including James Brown, Stevie Wonder, Marvin Gaye and Sly Stone.
 Having charted a fresh musical direction for himself, only one thing remained unresolved — he needed an image that would signal his newfound maturity to the world.

 Now celebrated as one of the greatest albums of all time, Off the Wall has sold more than 8 million copies in the United States alone.
 The LP made Jackson the first solo artist to have four singles from the same album peak on the top 10 of the Billboard Hot 100 chart.
 The single Don’t Stop ‘Til You Get Enough nabbed the singer his first Grammy Award for best male R&B vocal performance.
 The black-and-white style featured on the cover of Off the Wall helped fuel Jackson’s quantum leap to superstardom.
 The singer employed the style for his breakthrough music videos, including Don’t Stop ‘Til You Get Enough and Billie Jean, as well as for his definitive Motown 25 television performance.
 In all, Jackson would tap the style for the entirety of his solo career, until his death in June 2009.